philc/book-notes/relationships/the happy sleeper - heather turgeon.md

   * Regular nap schedule.
   * "Sleep wave."
 * Why does your baby wake up in the night?
   * They all do.
-Good sleepers will self soothe again by themselves.
+But good sleepers will self soothe back to sleep, by themselves.
-  * Bad sleepers call out for external help because they're looking for the soothing trick that put them to sleep in the first place.
+  * Poor sleepers call out for external help because they're looking for the soothing trick that put them to sleep in the first place.
 * Early and consistent bedtime
-  * When they wake up and the stimuli around them are different, they're disoriented and will wake up fully, calling out for you.
+  * When the child wakes up and the stimuli around them are different, they're disoriented and will wake up fully, calling out for you.
   * If they go to sleep the same way that they will wake up, they will be able to self soothe again.
-  * Once she's in her crib, if there's anything you do that she can't do herself later, you must get rid of it from the environment.
+  * Once she's in her crib, if there's anything you do that she can't do herself later, you must get rid of it from the routine.
 E.g. holding her, patting her back, music that's playing but which eventually shuts off.
   * Lower the lights in the house an hour before bedtime.
 Bright lights suppress melatonin.
 Use a dim lamp in their room.
   * Keep the room cool.
-65-68.
+65-68F.
   * Early bedtime begets longer stretches of sleep.
   * Their bodies are programmed for early rising.
 So moving forward bedtime let's them stretch out their sleep.
-  * If parents come home right before their bedtime, it's very stimulating for the kids.
+  * If parents come home right before their bedtime, it's very stimulating for the kids and impairs their ability to ramp down.
 * Bedtimes routines
-  * Highly sensitive to routine.
+  * Kids are highly sensitive to routine.
 Do the same thing each day, in the same order.
 It's soothing.
   * Choose soothing activities rather than stimulating activities.
   * Do slow, non-stimulating movements during the last stretch of the bedtime routine.
   * They will have a Pavlovian-like response to the routine leading up to their descent into sleep.